Claualvarez/fires/README.md

    2.1 Extract the compressed package

        $ unzip fires-master.zip
+       $ cd fires-master

-   2.2 Modify paths to the fires_v0.pl script in fires
+   2.2 Modify paths to the fires scripts in the fires controller script:

        path_to_fires='/path/to/fires-master/scripts'

-   2.3 Define the paths to your DSSP and Click directories at the top of the fires script
+   2.3 Define the paths to your DSSP and Click directories at the top of the fires controller script:

         $path_to_click="/path/to/click";
         $path_to_dssp="/path/to/dssp";